chinapedia/wikipedia.abstract.en/Page/Epsilon.md

 Origin

-The letter Ε was taken over from the Phoenician letter He (inline) when Greeks first adopted alphabetic writing.
+The letter Ε was taken over from the Phoenician letter He () when Greeks first adopted alphabetic writing.
 In archaic Greek writing, its shape is often still identical to that of the Phoenician letter.
-Like other Greek letters, it could face either leftward or rightward (inlineinline), depending on the current writing direction, but, just as in Phoenician, the horizontal bars always faced in the direction of writing.
+Like other Greek letters, it could face either leftward or rightward (), depending on the current writing direction, but, just as in Phoenician, the horizontal bars always faced in the direction of writing.
 Archaic writing often preserves the Phoenician form with a vertical stem extending slightly below the lowest horizontal bar.
 In the classical era, through the influence of more cursive writing styles, the shape was simplified to the current E glyph.[5]

 Sound value